pydantic/logfire/docs/legal/privacy.md

 for security and fraud purposes, including as needed to maintain the integrity of our Service, (iv) compile statistical reports, and (v) provide information and insight for future development of _PSI_.

-For Marketing Pages, we may also use non-essential cookies to (i) gather information about enterprise users' interests and online activities to personalize their experiences, including by making the ads, content, recommendations, and marketing seen or received more relevant and (ii) serve and measure the effectiveness of targeted advertising and other marketing efforts.
-If you disable the non-essential cookies on the Marketing Pages, the ads, content, and marketing you see may be less relevant.

 Our emails to users may contain a pixel tag, which is a small, clear image that can tell us whether or not you have opened an email and what your IP address is.
 We use this pixel tag to make our email communications more effective and to make sure we are not sending you unwanted email.